Combat Mechanics

 None Full hit Full hit

 Tactical takeaways: Use unguided weapons against Signal Jamming targets (Battleship, Pursuit Fighter, Cruiser).
 Use guided weapons against Defensive Maneuver targets (High Alt Interceptor).
-Armour always reduces damage by 1 regardless of weapon control.
+Armour reduces damage by 1 regardless of weapon control — except against armour-piercing weapons (Battleship primary), which ignore it entirely.
+The Battleship is the dedicated answer to Tanks and to armoured power generators.

 Stealth